SATURDAY

 PARADE OF NATIONAL FOLK WEAR and AUTHENTIC SWEATERS

-Are you curious about the lovely costumes worn by representatives of the Scandinavian countries?
+Are you curious about the lovely folk wear worn by representatives of the Scandinavian countries?
 Come and see and hear them explained in a fashion show with live models.
+Our Special feature this year includes: The Lindsborg Swedish Folk Dancers, who will be presenting and describing their Swedish folkwear during this event.
 Are you wearing an authentic Nordic sweater?
 Come and join in.

 VIKING DINNER